telefonicaid/fiware-orion/doc/manuals/user/forbidden_characters.md

 or metadata name/type) which are described in the "Field syntax restrictions" section in the [NGSIv2 specification](http://telefonicaid.github.io/fiware-orion/api/v2/stable).

-## Custom payload and heaers special treatment
+## Custom payload and headers special treatment

 NGSIv2 provides a templating mechanism for subscriptions which allows to generate custom notifications (see "Custom notifications" section in